 Christopher Contag, the inaugural James and Kathleen Cornelius Endowed Chair, was recruited to MSU from Stanford to lead the new Institute for Quantitative Health Science and Engineering.

-A pioneer in molecular imaging, Dr. Contag also serves as the Chair of the Department of Biomedical Engineering.
 His research at MSU will change the way the world thinks about biomedicine through developing new technologies and approaches for precision health and medicine to change how healthcare can be delivered to patients.

 Prior to joining MSU, he held many roles at Stanford, including associate chief of Neonatal and Developmental Medicine, director of Stanford’s Center for Innovation in In Vivo Imaging, and co-director of the Molecular Imaging Program.